readywebdev/coding-journal/README.md

 ## Mar 9, 2017
 ### 276 total points | 6 day streak | 1 completed skill

-- Completed The Document Object Model & jQuery
+- Completed The Document Object Model & jQuery Course
 - Start and complete FizzBuzz (Exercises 11 to 15)
 - Finish rest of Review of Functions in JavaScript (Exercises 9 to 23)
 - Finish rest of JavaScript Quick Start Guide (Exercises 46 to 71)